logankilpatrick/30-seconds-of-julia/snippets/all_equal.md

 tags: array,beginner
 ---

-Check if all elements in an array are equal.
+Checks if all the elements in an array are equal.

 Use `Set(arr)` to create a new set of unique values.
-Compare the `length()` of the Set to `1` to check if all the values are equal.
+Compare the `length()` of the set to `1` to check if all the values are equal.

 ```jl
 function all_equal(arr)